openstack-infra/system-config/doc/source/jjb.rst

 Each project using templated jobs should have its own ``- project:`` section.
 Under this sections there should be a ``jobs:`` section with a list of job templates or job groups to be used by this project.
-Other values under the ``- project:`` section define the arguments to the templates lised under ``jobs:``.
+Other values under the ``- project:`` section define the arguments to the templates listed under ``jobs:``.
 In this case we are giving the docs template ``name`` and ``node`` values.